shrideio/shoebox/README.md

         $ sudo nano /etc/httpd/conf/httpd.conf
         ```

-        Copy-paste the following lines of configuration to the end of file and save changes.
+        Copy-paste the following lines of configuration to the end of the file and save changes.

         ```
         # Enable https traffic on port 443